Characterizing Positively Invariant Sets: Inductive and Topological Methods: Characterizing Positive Invariance Through Exit Sets

 The exit sets of $\F$, $\T$, and $p<0$ are all empty (by Lemma~\ref{lem:exitboundary}) as the sets defined by these formulas are open.
 According to the same lemma, the exit set of $p = 0$ necessarily lies on its boundary, which is also given by $p=0$.
 When the first Lie derivative of $p$ does not vanish on $p=0$, the flow necessarily leaves the set for some positive time.
 The same reasoning applies for higher-order Lie derivatives.
-As with the construction of $\INf$ in Section~\ref{sec:lzzalg}, the construction of the exit set only involves a finite number of unions because the chain of ideals
+As with the construction of $\INf$ in Section~\ref{sec:lzzalg}, the construction of the exit set of $p=0$ is fully captured by a (finite) formula: